tamarin-prover/tamarin-prover/src/001_introduction.md

 states, inspect attack graphs, and seamlessly combine manual proof guidance with automated proof search.

 *N.B.
-If this is too technical it can be dumbed down or deleted or moved elsewhere.*
+If this paragraph is too technical it can be dumbed down or deleted or moved elsewhere.*
 A formal treatment of Tamarin's foundations is given in the theses of [@benediktthesis] and [@meierthesis].
-We give a very brief (technical) summary here.
+We give just a brief (technical) summary here.
 For an equational theory $E$ defining cryptographic operators, a multiset rewriting system $R$ defining a protocol, and a formula $\phi$ defining a trace property, Tamarin can